Claire-Potter/Disney-Star/README.md

  - Appropriate images are shown per question.
  - Images for certificates are themed according to the user's result.
  - All questions are based on Disney and included Disney movies, Disney characters, Disney theme parks, the Avengers and Star Wars.
- - Only where appropriate a small amount of images of non-Disney characters are used to compare films.
+ - Only where appropriate a small amount of images of non-Disney characters are used to compare a Disney film to other films.
 The correct answer is the Disney film.
  - All audio clips are of Disney characters and are matched as closely as possible to the questions asked.
 Some questions are not regarding the audio clip, so the clip does not affect the ability to answer.

  3. Can we track and catalogue the content in an intuitive way?